Computational Pathology: A Survey Review and The Way Forward: Evaluation and Regulations

 \subsection{FDA Regulations}

-Despite the ongoing development of CAD tools in CoPath and its potential in triaging cases and providing second opinions, the regulations regarding this technology pose an obstacle to the testing and deployment of these devices.
-The US Food \& Drugs Administration (FDA) currently provides three levels of FDA clearance on AI/ML-based medical technologies - 510(k) clearance, premarket approval, and the De Novo pathway.
-While one source lists 64 AI/ML-based medical solutions that are currently FDA-approved or cleared, none of these are in the field of CoPath \cite{benjamens2020state}.
-A few companies, such as Paige AI, hold the 510(k) clearance for their digital pathology image viewer; however, an automated diagnostic system is yet to be approved.
+Despite the ongoing development of CAD tools in CPath and its potential for triaging cases and providing second opinions, the regulations regarding this technology pose an obstacle to the testing and deployment of these devices.
+The FDA currently provides three levels of clearance on AI/ML-based medical technologies: 510(k) clearance, premarket approval, and the De Novo pathway.
+While one source lists 64 AI/ML-based medical solutions that are currently FDA-approved or cleared, none of these are in the field of CPath \cite{benjamens2020state}.
+A few companies, such as Paige AI, hold the 510(k) clearance for their digital pathology image viewer; however, an automated diagnostic system has yet to be approved.
 This may indicate a reluctance to change, and the lack of clarity in the process of FDA approval has prevented numerous impactful technologies from being deployed.
 There is a need for collaboration between researchers, doctors, and governmental bodies to establish a clear pathway for these novel technologies to be validated and implemented in clinical settings.